sensein/sails_action_classification/README.md

 This repository contains action classification and statistical analysis for locomotion and repetitive motor movement behaviors in the SAILS video dataset.

-The project is organized as a research pipeline:
+The project is organized as:

 1. Detect people and estimate whole-body pose from videos.
 2. Track people across frames and identify the target child.